• Skip to primary navigation

 • Do I need to strain my Passion Fruit Curd?
 Straining the curd after cooking ensures that you will have an incredibly silky and smooth texture to your curd!
 I would highly recommend taking a few extra moments to strain the curd - I promise it's worth it!

 • Can I make curd with other fruits?
 You certainly can!
-Instead of passion fruit juice, you can try using lime, orange, or grapefruit juice.
+Instead of passion fruit puree, you can try using lime, orange, or grapefruit juice.

 • How do I store my passion fruit curd?
 Store the passion fruit curd in an airtight container in your fridge for up to 4 weeks.
 Take them out and use them as needed; if it gets close to the 4-week mark, you can transfer the jars to the freezer.